mjkantti/tasmota-exporter/README.md

 # tasmota-exporter

 Prometheus Exporter for Tasmotaa power meters.
+(I'm using Sonoff S31 plugs with Tasmota software)

 Polls all the tasmota devices listed in config.py on Prometheus scrape.